paulgovan/AutoDeskR/README.md

 # Authentication
 AutoDesk uses OAuth based authentication for access to their services.
 To get started with this package, first visit [https://developer.autodesk.com/en/docs/oauth/v2/tutorials/create-app/](https://developer.autodesk.com/en/docs/oauth/v2/tutorials/create-app/) for instructions on creating an app and getting a Client ID and Secret.

-Recommended best practice is to store the Client ID and Secret in a file called \code{.Renviron} and save this file in the current working directory.
-See the appendix in [https://cran.r-project.org/web/packages/httr/vignettes/api-packages.html](https://cran.r-project.org/web/packages/httr/vignettes/api-packages.html) for more information on storing the Client ID, Secret, access tokens, and so on in the `.Renviron` file.
+Recommended best practice is to store the Client ID and Secret in a file called `.Renviron` and save this file in the current working directory.
+See the appendix of [https://cran.r-project.org/web/packages/httr/vignettes/api-packages.html](https://cran.r-project.org/web/packages/httr/vignettes/api-packages.html) for more information on storing the Client ID, Secret, access tokens, and so on in the `.Renviron` file.

 Assuming the Client ID and Secret are stored in the `.Renviron` file as `client_id` and `client_secret`, respectively, to get an authentication token: